pragma-/pbot/doc/Plugins/Plang.md

 ## The Plang Language
 The scripting language is [Plang](https://github.com/pragma-/Plang).
-It was written specifically for PBot, but is powerful enough to be used as a general-purpose scripting language embedded into any Perl application.
+It was written specifically for PBot, but aims to be powerful enough to be used as a general-purpose scripting language embedded into any Perl application.

 This document describes PBot's Plang plugin.
 To learn how to use the Plang scripting